GeminiNetSailor/django-chatbot/README.md

 *For more information you can visit the Image Docker Hub [https://hub.docker.com/_/rabbitmq](https://hub.docker.com/_/rabbitmq)*

-### Logic Locations

-## Extra, Use bot own user for responses.
+## Use bot own user for responses.
-The Current Requirements for the project are *The post owner will be the bot.* but django_bot can have the own user for the response. you can enable this by settings `BOT_RESPONSE_AS_OWNER` to *false* in `django_chat/core/settings.py`
+The Current Requirements for the project are *The post owner will be the bot.* but django_bot have their own bot users that can do the response. you can enable this by settings `BOT_RESPONSE_AS_OWNER` to *false* in `django_chat/core/settings.py`
 ```
 BOT_RESPONSE_AS_OWNER = False